-• The total weight of persons, gear and other items which the boat is capable of carrying under normal conditions.
+• The total weight of persons, gear and other items which the boat is capable of carrying under normal conditions added to ballast other than the Launce of carrying under normal conditions.
+This weight must include any water added to ballast other than the Launch Control System.